rapp-project/rapp-platform/hop_services/utilities/testing_tools/README.md

 ### test_hop_services.sh

-Calls one test for each hop service available on RAPP Platform and evaluates the results
+Calls one test for each hop service available on RAPP Platform and evaluates the results.

 ```bash
 bash test_hop_services.sh